Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that affects social functioning, ranging from mild to severe.

-ASD is a condition related to brain development.
-While people with ASD share traits related to social communication, repetitive behaviours and sensory issues, the symptoms and their severity are diverse and vary enormously between individuals.
+ASD is a condition that affects how the brain develops.
+Despite the fact that individuals with ASD have similar social communication, repetitive behaviour, and sensory issues, the symptoms and their severity vary greatly from person to person.

 Some common ASD behaviours and signs are:

 - When you call their name, they might not answer or appear to not hear you at times.